oletizi/avi-docs/src/site/docs/16.2.2/snmp-support-in-avi-vantage/index.md

-aviVirtualService UUID	: Unique UUID of the virtual service aviVirtualServiceName	: Name assigned to the virtual service aviVirtualServiceAddr	: Virtual IP (v4) address of the virtual service aviVirtualServiceStatus : Runtime status of the virtual service aviControllerStatusChanged NOTIFICATION-TYPE OBJECTS {
+aviVirtualService UUID	: Unique UUID of the virtual service aviVirtualServiceName	: Name assigned to the virtual service aviVirtualServiceAddr	: Virtual IP (v4) address of the virtual service aviVirtualServiceStatus : Runtime status of the virtual service</code></pre>
-   	aviControllerStatus,
-   	aviOperStatusReason
-   	}
-	STATUS     current
-	DESCRIPTION
-	"This alert is generated when controller status Changes."
-	::= { aviNotificationsObjects 1 } aviServiceEngineStatusChanged NOTIFICATION-TYPE
-   	OBJECTS {
-   	aviObjectURL,
-   	aviServiceEngineStatus,
-   	aviOperStatusReason
-   	}
-   	STATUS     current
-   	DESCRIPTION
-   	"This alert is generated when Service Engine status Changes."
-	::= { aviNotificationsObjects 2 } aviVirtualServiceStatusChanged NOTIFICATION-TYPE
-   	OBJECTS {
-   	aviObjectURL,
-   	aviVirtualServiceStatus,
-   	aviVirtualServiceStatusReason
-   	}
-   	STATUS     current
-   	DESCRIPTION
-   	"This alert is generated when virtual service status changes."
-   	::= { aviNotificationsObjects 3 } aviSSLCertificateExpired NOTIFICATION-TYPE
-	OBJECTS {
-   	aviObjectURL,
-   	aviSSLCertificateInfo
-   	}
-   	STATUS     current
-   	DESCRIPTION
-   	"This alert is generated when SSL Certificate Expires."
-   	::= { aviNotificationsObjects 4 } aviSystemAlert NOTIFICATION-TYPE
-	OBJECTS {
-   	aviSystemAlertInfoDesc
-   	}
-   	STATUS     current
-   	DESCRIPTION
-   	"This is a generic system alert"
-   	::= { aviNotificationsObjects 5 }</code></pre>

 ## Notifications (traps)

 The Controller cluster leader can issue SNMP trap notifications based on system events.
 For SNMP trap notifications to reach an external SNMP server:

 * Since the leadership role can change from time to time, the external SNMP server should be configured to allow traffic from any one of the three Controllers in the cluster, i.e., all three addresses should be in the SNMP server's allowed-access list.
 * The firewall rules should be configured to allow UDP traffic destined to port 162 on the SNMP trap server from any of the three cluster member's IP addresses.

 System events related to the Avi Controller cluster, Avi Service Engines, virtual services and SSL certification expiry can be classified into their respective SNMP traps.
 Other system events use the generic SNMP trap notification to generate traps.